RegieS1/Project/README-Backend.md

 Human Detection Backend API Documentation
 ------------------------------------------------------------------

-This backend API provides an endpoint for human detection in images using Histogram of Oriented Gradients (HOG).
+This backend API provides an endpoint for human detection in images.

 ------------------------------------------------------------------
 ## CREATE A PROJECT STRUCTURE: